amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 * * *

-### Lab 2 - Deploy your container using ECR/ECS:
+## Lab 2 - Deploy your container using ECR/ECS:

 Deploying individual containers is not difficult.
-However, when you need to coordinate many container deployments, a cluster manager and scheduler like ECS can greatly simplify the task (no pun intended).
+However, when you need to coordinate many container deployments, a container management tool like ECS can greatly simplify the task (no pun intended).

-ECS refers to a JSON formatted template called a [Task Definition](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) that describes one or more containers making up your application or unit of work.
-Most task definition parameters map to options and arguments passed to the [docker run](https://docs.docker.com/engine/reference/run/) command which means you can describe configurations like the container image(s) you want to use, host:container port mappings, cpu and memory allocations, logging, and more.
+ECS refers to a JSON formatted template called a [Task Definition](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) that describes one or more containers making up your application or service.
+The task definition is the recipe that ECS uses to run your containers.
+Most task definition parameters map to options and arguments passed to the [docker run](https://docs.docker.com/engine/reference/run/) command which means you can describe configurations including which container image(s) you want to use, host:container port mappings, cpu and memory allocations, logging, and more.

 In this lab, you will create a task definition and configure logging to serve as a foundation for deploying the containerized logistics platform stored in ECR with ECS.